 Parents at our school are quick to criticise PTA initiatives and can also be very negative (and rude) about the PTA – and the school in general – on our parents’ Facebook page.
 How should we respond?

 It is very easy to criticise the efforts of others without doing anything helpful ourselves!
 This is particularly likely to occur online, where people feel freer to voice negative opinions.
 There are a number of different ways in which to approach this.
 It is wise to have social media rules and guidelines in place, with a clear indication that rudeness and negativity are not acceptable in this group.
 A mediator (there can be more than one) can remind parents to offer constructive criticism and positive ideas – and remove rude or aggressive comments, if necessary.
 Sometimes people can be critical when they feel ignored or have been unable to get their suggestions heard.
 Asking for their positive input will either elicit constructive ideas or you may find they suddenly become very quiet!
 The PTA could put out regular social media posts encouraging positive discussion to raise school community morale.
 If the situation continues, you can request that the head meets with the parents who are critical, along with the chair of the PTA and, possibly, a parent governor.

-We're a large school but it's always the same small group of people who offer to help at events and we're sick of constantly asking for more help but not getting any response - it's so demoralising.
+We’re a large school, but it’s always the same small group of people who offer to help at events.
+We’re sick of constantly asking for help but not getting any response.
+It’s so demoralising.
 What can we do?